mbadolato/iTerm2-Color-Schemes/README.md

 The Breeze theme was based on [the Breeze color scheme](https://github.com/KDE/konsole/blob/master/data/color-schemes/Breeze.colorscheme) by [KDE](https://kde.org) and ported to iTerm by [nieltg](https://github.com/nieltg)

 The coffee them was created by [cbitterfield](https://github.com/cbitterfield)

+The Doom One theme was based on [Emacs Doom default theme](https://github.com/hlissner/emacs-doom-themes)

 If there are other color schemes you'd like to see included, drop me a line!